bluekitchen/btstack/doc/manual/docs/how_to.md

 WICED SDK API does not provide asynchronous read and write to the UART and no direct way to wait for one or more peripherals to become ready.
 Therefore, BTstack does not provide direct support for data sources.
 Instead, the run loop provides a message queue that allows to schedule functions calls on its thread via *btstack_run_loop_wiced_execute_code_on_main_thread()*.

-The HCI transport H4 implementation then uses 2 lightweight threads to do the blocking read and write operations.
+The HCI transport H4 implementation then uses two lightweight threads to do the blocking read and write operations.
 When a read or write is complete on the helper threads, a callback to BTstack is scheduled.